leo27945875/Python_Stable_3D_Truss_Analysis/README.md

 ## Description

 **`slientruss3d`** is a python package which can solve the resistances, internal forces and joint dispalcements in a stable 2D or 3D truss by `direct stiffness method`.
-And also can do truss optimization by `Genetic Algorithm (GA)` and `generate truss data` conveniencely.
+And also can do truss optimization by `Genetic Algorithm (GA)`, `generate truss data` and `work with pytorch-geometric` conveniencely.

 This repo is writen by  :